What are the 7 Types of Planning?

 Strategic Growth Planning

-Strategic growth planning is a subset of strategic planning focused specifically on expanding a business.
-It may involve market penetration, product development, geographical expansion, partnerships, or mergers and acquisitions.
+Strategic growth planning is a division of strategic planning that focuses on business growth.
+It may involve market penetration, product development, geographical expansion, partnerships, mergers, or acquisitions.

 Benefits: